hetvit27/team9trimester2/discussion.md

 <h3>Post your questions here and have fellow students answer them</h3>

-Features:
-- Create, edit, and delete questions
-- Save questions to a database
-- Filter questions by unit
-- Different users may respond to questions
-- Users can post anonymously
-- View all questions in a table
-- Search questions

 <!-- Create inputs for search and question -->

 <input id="search" placeholder="Search">